 Signal du Mont du Chat, Mountain summit in Savoie, France.

-The road is well-paved and clearly marked, though several tight hairpin turns make the ascent demanding for drivers and cyclists.
-Conditions are generally best from spring through fall when snow and ice are not a concern.
+The road up is paved and clearly signed, but several tight hairpin bends make the ascent demanding for both drivers and cyclists.
+The best time to visit is from spring to fall, when snow and ice are unlikely to be a concern.

 The community of curious travelers